antoinercbs/tesla-synth-web-player/readme.md

 You can now connect to http://localhost:5000 with your web navigator !
 (IMPORTANT: Firefox, Safari and Internet Explorer are not implementing the WebMIDI API and the web app will therefore not work on these navigators)

-There is also a Dockerfile if you prefer know how to use/prefer a dockerized environnement.
+There is also a Dockerfile if you know how to use/prefer a dockerized environnement.

 ## Deploying or recompiling the project (address change, etc) for web hosting